StaticTaku/BarnesHutTree/README.md

 # BarnsHutTree for C++
 Specific description about BarnesHutTree is in here. <https://www.ifa.hawaii.edu/~barnes/treecode/treeguide.html>
+This link also specify about how to implement NBody, so if you want to know how to implement Nbody by BarnsHutTree, please check the link above.

 This program is based on Joshua E. Barnes's Treecode 1.4 who is the founder of Treecode.

 Given the coordinates of all particles, the space is recursively divided so that only one particle can fit into the divided subspace.
 By doing so, you can search for another particle within a radius of r from one particle.